-sion would you like to refer to Counc s of the decision, when it was taken and by which
+Eision would you like to refer to Counc ails of the decision, when it was taken and by which

-2. What are the reasons for referring this decision?
-Referrals must only be used in exceptional circumstances
+2. What are the r exceptional circumstances easons for referring this decision?
+Re eferrals must only be used in

-Plea se indicate which of the following applies and provide supporting in nformation.
+Please indicate whi ch of the following applies and provide supporting in nformation.

-acco where Elected Members have evidence to suggest that the key decision taken was not in accordance with the Principles of Decision Making as set out in Article 13 of the Council's Constitution; or
+bers have evidence to suggest that the key decisic Principles of Decision Making as set out in Article

-• the c the decision falls outside the Budget and Policy Framework.
+• the decision fails of itside the Budget and Policy Framework.

-y not less than half of the whole number of Electe incil must sign the Referral. ed Members (18 Elected
+This Notice must be signed by not less than half of the whole number of Elected Members (18 Elected Members or more) of the Council must sign the Referral.

-Co uncillor Position and Party Group Signature
+Councillor Position and Party Group Signature

 1.

 2.

 3.

 4.

 5.

 6.

 7.

 8.

 9.

 10.

 11.

 12.

 13.

 14.

 15.

 16.

 17.

 18.

 19.

 20.

 21.

 22.

 23.

 24.

 25.

-3. Advice of the Section 151 Officer and/or the Monitoring Officer whether the matter is outside the Budget and Policy Framework
+3. Advice of the Se the matter is outside t ring Officer whether

 NB.
-Any Elected Member may initiate Referrals providing they have the support of at least 17 other Elected Members of the Council.
+Any Elected Member may i Members of the Council. nitiate Referrals prov viding they have the support of at least 17 other Elected

 Lead Councillor:

 Signed: Date:

 For office use only

 Date received: Initials: Council Agenda: